hharithaki/Hasra_Dodampegama/content/publication/dodampegama-reasoning-2025/index.md

 title: Reasoning and Explanation Generation in Ad Hoc Collaboration Between Humans and Embodied AI
 authors:
-- Hasra Dodampegama
+- admin
 - Mohan Sridharan
-date: '2025-01-01'
+date: '2024-08-13'
 publishDate: '2024-12-11T14:32:57.320787Z'
 publication_types:
 - paper-conference
-publication: '*Logic Programming and Nonmonotonic Reasoning*'
+publication: '*In the International Conference on Logic Programming and Non-monotonic Reasoning (LPNMR), Texas, USA, August, 2024.*'
 doi: 10.1007/978-3-031-74209-5_26
+summary: 'International Conference on Logic Programming and Non-monotonic Reasoning (LPNMR)'
 abstract: An assistive embodied AI agent often has to collaborate with previously unseen humans.
 State of the art frameworks for such ad hoc teamwork use a large labeled dataset of prior observations to model the behavior of other agents and